top of page

 And laid open the book of the law, wherein the heathen had sought to paint the likeness of their images.

-• They wanted to put pictures of their images in the holy books, so you can see it’s of the heathen to put their pictures in books hence we find books with people’s pictures so prominent today.
-Knowing the law and it was not permitted to paint our images, the Jews were concerned of what to do with the book of the law that now had people’s likenesses in them:
+• They wanted to put pictures of their images in the holy books, so you can see it’s not of the believer's fashion to put their pictures in books.
+For such reasons, we find books with people’s pictures so prominent today.
+Knowing the law and it was not permitted to paint our images, the Hebrews were concerned of what to do with the book of the law that now had people’s likenesses in them:

 1 Maccabees 3:50